csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 The **Web Services Business Process Execution Language** (**WS-BPEL**) is an XML based standard for specifying Web services and business processes (workflows) based on the Web services, which can be executed by a business process manage- ment system.
 The **Business Process Modeling Notation** (**BPMN**), is a standard for graphical modeling of business processes in a workflow, and **XML Process Definition Language** (**XPDL**) is an XML based representation of business process definitions, based on BPMN diagrams.

-**26.3 E-Commerce**
+## 26.3 E-Commerce

 E-commerce refers to the process of carrying out various activities related to commerce, through electronic means, primarily through the Internet.
 The types of activities include:

-• Presale activities, needed to inform the potential buyer about the product or service being sold.
+- Presale activities, needed to inform the potential buyer about the product or service being sold.

-• The sale process, which includes negotiations on price and quality of service, and other contractual matters.
+- The sale process, which includes negotiations on price and quality of service, and other contractual matters.

-• The marketplace: When there are multiple sellers and buyers for a product, a marketplace, such as a stock exchange, helps in negotiating the price to be paid for the product.
+- The marketplace: When there are multiple sellers and buyers for a product, a marketplace, such as a stock exchange, helps in negotiating the price to be paid for the product.
 Auctions are used when there is a single seller and multiple buyers, and reverse auctions are used when there is a single buyer and multiple sellers.

 **26.3 E-Commerce 1103**

-• Payment for the sale.
+- Payment for the sale.

-• Activities related to delivery of the product or service.
+- Activities related to delivery of the product or service.
 Some products and services can be delivered over the Internet; for others the Internet is used only for providing shipping information and for tracking shipments of products.

-• Customer support and postsale service.
+- Customer support and postsale service.

 Databases are used extensively to support these activities.
 For some of the activities, the use of databases is straightforward, but there are interesting appli- cation development issues for the other activities.

-**26.3.1 E-Catalogs**
+### 26.3.1 E-Catalogs

 Any e-commerce site provides users with a catalog of the products and services that the site supplies.
 The services provided by an e-catalog may vary consider- ably.